brenno-duarte/ApiDoc/README.md

 To edit default routes, change the "router.json" file.
 The **urls** session is subdivided into:

-- **"namePath"**: name main route from your endpoint,
+- **"pathName"**: name main route from your endpoint,
 - **"id"**: modal id that will be displayed by clicking the route button.
 Remember to edit a different id for each endpoint, otherwise the id will not be displayed,
 - **"pathGet/GetId/Post/Put/Delete"**: endpoints of your API,
 - **"descriptionGet/Post/Put/Delete"**: a brief description of your endpoint,
 - **"link"**: link from your endpoint.
 Clicking it will open in a new tab.

-To add a new path, copy from "namePath" into the "config.json" file and paste it below the other paths.
+To add a new path, copy from "pathName" into the "config.json" file and paste it below the other paths.

 If you have multiple routes (get, post, put, delete), use a custom route. you can edit the customrouter.json file for this: